Recently, a couple of questions from readers have asked whether a certain gallery or craft show was a good fit for their work.

 Have you heard of a gallery called (fill in the blank ____)?
 It is a downtown gallery that specializes in sculpture and paintings.
 But who knows about places one has never seen or been to.
 I'd appreciate any information you could give me about it, and if you have even ever heard of it.
 Thanks so much for your time.

-This same approach as described in the above two paragraphs will work for any store, gallery, Gallery or craft show.
-The time you invest in your advance research will be worth it.
+This same approach as described in the above two paragraphs will work for any store, gallery, Gallery, or craft show.
+The time you invest in your advanced research will be worth it.

 Recently I was approached by a very eager "seller" on 1stdibs.

 The seller called several times.
 They wanted to sell my work on 1stdibs (which is a nice quality online site selling mostly antique to vintage objects and jewelry.)
 I was very complimented.....but wondered how I could possibly examine the situation more closely.
 The seller wanted me to reserve at least four items, did not ask for prices, and the work was supposed to be shipped to a United States address (not the client.)